Effective learning in style

 12/11/2019

 In today's blog, I would like to describe the extremely important and often overlooked topic of learning styles.
-This article is dedicated in particular to people who transfer knowledge to others, i.e. trainers.
+This article is dedicated especially to those who transfer knowledge to others, i.e. trainers or coaches, but not only.

 "Resistant to knowledge"

-Sometimes we find this term for some people, right?
-This is often the case when we want to transfer some knowledge to a person who is not able to fully understand what we mean.
-This is not due to the fact that a person does not have adequate intellectual resources to understand a given issue, but simply because we speak to him in a language that is not "understandable" - that is, a learning style.
+We sometimes come across such a term for some people, don't we?
+This often occurs when we want to impart some knowledge to a person, and the person is not quite able to assimilate what we actually mean.
+This is not because the person doesn't have the intellectual resources to understand the issue at hand, but simply because we are speaking to him in a language that is not very "understandable" to him - that is, the learning style.

 Four different ways, one goal

-There are three main styles of knowledge acquisition in adults.
+There are 4 main learning styles in adults.
 They are closely related to our personality, reactions to how we perceive a given stimulus.
-Knowledge of this fact in an amazing way allows us to choose the right form of transferring knowledge to others:
+Knowing this fact in an almost uncanny way allows us to choose the right form of transferring knowledge to others:

-Concrete experience and active experimentation dominate here.
-An accommodator is able to implement plans and experiment better than anyone else, is able to personally engage in new experiences.
-He risks more often and enjoys adapting to new conditions.
-These skills are visible in occupations requiring activity and activities such as marketing and sales.
+Concrete experience and active experimentation dominate.
+The accommodator is better able to put plans and experiments into action than anyone else, and is capable of personal involvement in new experiences.
+He is more likely to take risks and enjoys adapting to new conditions.
+These skills are evident in professions that require activity and action, such as running marketing and sales.

 Assimilator

-It is dominated by abstract generalization and reflective observation.
-The assimilator has the ability to create theoretical models, merge observations into integrated explanations.
-Practical human problems are less important, the theory is more logical and precise.
-This style is most often used in fields related to information and science.
+He is dominated by abstract generalization and reflective observation.
+The assimilator demonstrates the ability to create theoretical models, integrating observations into integrated explanations.
+Less important are human problems practical, it is more important that the theory be logical and precise.
+This style tends to be used most often in fields related to information and science.

-It is a combination of abstract generalization and active experimentation.
-People using this style of learning show the greatest capacity for practical application of theory.
-This style is best in situations such as the intelligence test.
-Converters focus on a specific problem, rather show no emotions, are more interested in their tasks and things than human problems.
+Is a combination of abstract generalization and active experimentation.
+People using this style of learning show the the greatest ability to apply theory in practice.
+This style is best in situations such as an intelligence test.
+Convergers focus on a specific problem, tend not to show emotions, are more interested in they are more interested in tasks and things than in human problems.
 These skills are particularly useful in technical professions.
-Understanding our cognitive processes allows the trainer to customize the form of his program in a way very targeted at individual training participants, which in turn translates into effective leaving a clear memory trace.
-It is worth focusing on the teaching methodology, as it is the key to obtaining good and expected training results.

 Diverger

-This person has a lot of imagination.
-To see things from different points of view person with this type of learning style needs a closed shot in a coherent whole.
-Diverger works best in situations that require generating thoughts (eg. brainstorming), is interested in people and emotionally engaged.
-He/she also demonstrates broad cultural interests.
-These skills support the diverger's effectiveness in the areas of culture, art, entertainment and broadly understood services
+Characterized by a high degree of imagination.
+To perceive specific situations from different points of view, a person with this type of learning style needs a snapshot encapsulated into a coherent whole.
+A diverter works best in situations that require thought generation (such as brainstorming), shows interest in people and is emotionally involved.
+He also displays broad cultural interests.
+These skills support the diverger's effectiveness in the areas of culture, art, entertainment and broader services.